Uniqueness of surface diagrams of smooth 4-manifolds: Proof of the main theorem

-For $m_1,m_2$ to form a shift or multislide pair, it is necessary for a merging move to occur at $m_1$ and an inverse merge at $m_2$.
-If this is not the case for some $m_i$ we call $m_i$ \emph{problematic}.
-To remedy this issue we use a trick originally due to Auroux, enabling one to switch between a merge and inverse merge in the presence of a flipping move, as follows.
+In some places it will be necessary to ensure a cusp merge occurs at a particular merge point $m\in\crit\alpha$, or that a fold merge occurs at $m$.
+For instance, in a multislide deformation the first merge point is a fold merge and the second is a cusp merge.
+To address this issue we use a trick originally due to Denis Auroux, enabling one to switch between a fold merge and cusp merge in the presence of a flipping move, as follows.